IM Motors L7 is positioned similarly to NIO's ET7 sedan, which began delivery in late March, as a mid-size, all-electric premium sedan.

 IM Motors deliveries in China begin today, with the first cities to see L7 deliveries being Shanghai and Suzhou, the company announced, without revealing the number of first owners.

-IM Motors was created by SAIC, Zhangjiang Hi-Tech and Alibaba, with SIAC holding a majority stake.
+IM Motors was created by SAIC, Zhangjiang Hi-Tech and Alibaba, with SAIC holding a majority stake.

 The company had planned to start allowing users to test drive the L7 on April 9, with first deliveries starting in late April.
 But that plan was disrupted when Shanghai, where it is headquartered, went into lockdown on March 28.